-Programmes targeting the early acquisition of basic skills, especially literacy and numeracy are emerging as a strategy in most countries.
-In some cases they are complemented by systematic early identification of learning problems and subsequent support to avoid that pupils fall behind or by programmes aiming to raise interest in areas such as foreign languages or mathematics and science.
+Programmes targeting the early acquisition of basic skills, especially literacy and numeracy, are emerging as a strategy in most countries.
+In some cases they are complemented by systematic early identification of learning problems and subsequent support to avoid pupils falling behind or by programmes aimed at raising interest in areas such as foreign languages or mathematics and science.